About Job Boards

 One side of the job market, the employers, still find the quickest and the easiest way to fill a position is the use of job boards.
-Unlike prospective employees, however, employers want to find someone willing to give them the best set of skills for the lowest possible price, whereas the employee hopes to obtain the highest possible wage for the services they render.
-Because of this, employers prefer to begin a hiring search from within.
+However, because of the simplified logistics and familiarity with proven in-house staff, many employers prefer to begin a hiring search from within.

-Failing this, they query internally within the company for recommendations and references, and if this still doesn't turn up a suitable candidate then they turn to their wider network of business associates.
-It is only having exhausted these possibilities that an employer will then choose to spend money on trying to fill a vacancy.
-Statistically speaking, then, the jobs posted on the web are generally harder to fill because the employer would not have paid to post for it otherwise.
+Failing this, they query internally within the company for recommendations and references, and if this still doesn't turn up a suitable candidate, they then turn to their wider network of business associates.
+It is only having exhausted these possibilities that an employer will then choose to spend time and/or money on trying to fill a vacancy through a job board.
+Statistically speaking, then, a specific job posted on the Web may be harder to fill because a given employer would not have paid to post it otherwise.

 Prospective employees should carefully scrutinize such positions because they may require more training, education, and expertise or may be less desirable positions, which can be part of the reason they are being posted on the Internet at all.